shadow-light/sellingjesus.org/src/articles/commerce-condemned.md

 Priests in the temple were supposed to be provided for by receiving some of the food offered at the temple after it had already been sacrificed to God (Num 18:8-20).
 Eli's sons, however, decided that they wanted to eat the meat before it had been sacrificed, effectively requiring payment from those who came to worship God.

-> Even before the fat was burned, the servant of the priest would come and say to the man who was sacrificing, “Give the priest some meat to roast, because he will not accept boiled meat from you, but only raw.”And if any man said to him, “The fat must be burned first; then you may take whatever you want,” the servant would reply, “No, you must give it to me right now.
-If you refuse, I will take it by force!”Thus the sin of these young men was severe in the sight of the LORD, for they were treating the LORD’s offering with contempt.
+> Even before the fat was burned, the servant of the priest would come and say to the man who was sacrificing, “Give the priest some meat to roast, because he will not accept boiled meat from you, but only raw.”
+And if any man said to him, “The fat must be burned first; then you may take whatever you want,” the servant would reply, “No, you must give it to me right now.
+If you refuse, I will take it by force! ”Thus the sin of these young men was severe in the sight of the LORD, for they were treating the LORD’s offering with contempt.
 (1 Sam 2:15-17)

 ## Accepting payment